-This is one restaurant where you will definitely need to book to get in – and they normally do a couple of turns so most likely you will need to take a 630, 830 or 10pm slot.
-For the London Restaurant Festival Hakkasan allow access to their Taste of Hakkasan menu outside of the standard early and late options.
+This is one restaurant where you will need to book to get in – and they usually do a couple of turns, so most likely, you will need to take a 630, 830 or 10 pm slot.

-For just 38 pounds there are 5 courses on offer plus one of Hakkasan’s delectable cocktails.
-I enjoyed the Hakka – vodka, sake, lychee, lime, coconut and passionfruit – fantastic!
+For just 38 pounds, there are 5 courses on offer plus one of Hakkasan’s delectable cocktails.
+I enjoyed the Hakka – vodka, sake, lychee, lime, coconut and passionfruit – fantastic.

 If you can try to arrive a little early and have a seat at the stunning bar.
 Hakkasan is drop-dead stunning in terms of design.
 The bar has a terrific atmosphere.

 The first course is Dim Sum – your choice if standard or vegetarian.
 The dim sum at Hakkasan is rather beautiful – dollops of scallops and pork in colourful wrappers – so so good.